Sarah Rita Kattan

-Sarah Rita Kattan (سارة ريتا قطان) is a Lebanese architect and scout leader, serving as Vice-Chairperson of the World Scout Committee the governing body of the World Organization of the Scout Movement from August 2021, the first Arab women to have such a role.
+Sarah Rita Kattan (سارة ريتا قطان) is a Lebanese architect and scout leader, who served as vice-chairperson of the World Scout Committee, the governing body of the World Organization of the Scout Movement, from August 2021 to August 2024, the first Arab women to have such a role.
 She had served as a voting member from 2017.
 She is the executive director of a design and development foundation, "Design For Communities" (D4C), in Beirut.

 Kattan began her scouting with the Lebanese Scouting Federation.
+In December 2025, she was awarded a Bronze Wolf Award for services to Scouting.